Apprenticeship funding options

 Benefits of Apprenticeships

-Apprenticeships provide a range of advantages for individuals like you, helping you build skills while earning a wage.
+Apprenticeships provide a range of advantages for individuals helping them to build skills while earning a wage.
 Here are some key benefits:

 1. Earn While You Learn